technofocus-pte/tpirsentineldepth/Lab 5/Lab 5 - Threat Intelligence connector and Content hub.md

     ![](./media/image41.png)

-4. In the search bar, type `Cloudflare`.
+4. In the search bar, type `Cloudflare`
     You will see a single result corresponding to Cloudflare solution.
     You could also search using the filtering options at the top.